vegaprotocol/sample-api-scripts/README.md

 # Contributing or raising issues

-Please reach out to us on the [Discord chat](https://discord.gg/bkAF3Tu) to enquire further about how to get involved with Vega.
+Please reach out to us on the [Discord chat](https://discord.gg/bkAF3Tu) to enquire further about how to get involved with Vega, alternatively you can check out the [Builders Club](https://vega.xyz/builders-club/).

 If you have found an issue or would like to suggest an improvement with our public code samples, please raise an issue in the [Sample-API-Scripts](https://github.com/vegaprotocol/sample-api-scripts/) repository.
 If you'd like to submit a PR we welcome additional sample code.